eliudio/eliud_core/README.md

 - Eliud technology is open source technology.
 - The technology allows to build apps and/or websites.
 Today, app content can include photo galleries, pages with videos and images (html), social media, chat with or between members, your shop / shopping cart, photo sliders, documents, and more.
 A complete list below.
 - Eliud is a layer on top of Flutter.
 Flutter is an open-source UI software development kit created by Google.
-Flutter allows to develop cross platform applications for iOS, Android and web as well as Linux, macOS, Windows and Google Fuchsia.
+Flutter allows to develop cross platform applications for iOS, Android and web.
+Flutter supports Linux, macOS, Windows and Google Fuchsia.
+This hasn't been tested with eliud packages yet.
 - For those who know Worpress: Eliud is to Flutter as Wordpress is to html:
   - Html allows you to construct webpages.
 However, html requires some level of technical knowledge about building webpages.
     - Wordpress and many other similar technologies allow people without knowledge of html to build webpages and websites.